espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-5/index.md

   <img src="../assets/provisioning-app-5.jpg" class="grid-w33" />
 {{< /gallery >}}

-You will need to scan the QRCode or to use the **I don't have a QR code** option.
-Please make sure you are provisioning your device.
+You will need to scan the QRCode or use the **I don't have a QR code** option.
+Please make sure the device you are provisioning is *yours*.

 After completing the provisioning process, the device will connect to the selected network.

 ## Next step

-Now you can easily connect to the WiFi, let's try to talk in a secure way!
+Now you can easily connect to Wi-Fi, let's try to talk in a secure way!

 [Assignment 6: Protocols (EXTRA)](../assignment-6)